 Flight, Travel, and Visa Information

-Flight: Students book their own travel to coincide with program dates.
-Please keep in mind that flights arriving in Zanzibar typically depart New York a day in advance.
+Flight: Students purchase their own flights to and from the program destination.
+Please keep in mind that flights arriving in Tanzania typically depart from New York a day in advance.
 All participants are strongly encouraged to purchase refundable flights.

 Passport: All program participants are required to have a valid passport, which must be valid for at least six months beyond the program's end date.
 The destination country does not accept passports with the “X” gender marker.